MRQ67/unique-validation-system/README.md

    - Click "Deploy" and wait for the build to complete
    - Your application will be available at the provided Vercel URL

+## Persistent Storage with Vercel KV

+By default, the application uses an in-memory database which resets whenever the server restarts.
+To make certificates permanent and persistent across deployments, you need to set up Vercel KV:

+1. In your Vercel dashboard, go to the "Storage" tab
+2. Click "Create" and select "KV Database"
+3. Follow the setup instructions to create your KV database
+4. Connect it to your project
+5. Vercel will automatically add the required environment variables:
+   - `KV_URL`
+   - `KV_REST_API_URL`
+   - `KV_REST_API_TOKEN`
+   - `KV_REST_API_READ_ONLY_TOKEN`

+Once set up, all certificates will be stored persistently in the KV database, and they will no longer disappear after server restarts or new deployments.

 ## Production Database Setup

 The application currently uses an in-memory database which resets when the server restarts.
 For production use, follow these steps to integrate with Vercel KV: